facelessuser/wcmatch/docs/src/markdown/glob.md

 True
 ```

-On a Windows system, drives are not escaped as they are treated special because they could contain special characters like in `\\?\c:\`.
-Meta characters cannot be used in drives.
+On a Windows system, drives are not escaped since meta characters are not parsed in drives.
+Drives on Windows are generally treated special.
+This is because a drive could contain special characters like in `\\?\c:\`.

 `escape` will detect the system it is running on and pick Windows escape logic or Linux/Unix logic.
 Since [`globmatch`](#globglobmatch) allows you to match Unix style paths on a Windows system, you can force Unix style escaping via the `unix` parameter.